 Service users and carers provide first-hand experience, real life stories and inspire students to link theory to practice.
-The Nursing and Midwifery Council and Health & Care Professions Council require all education providers to involve users and carers in the planning, delivery, teaching and evaluation of professional programmes.
-In the College of Human and Health Sciences we established our user and carer involvement health group in 2010.
+The Nursing and Midwifery Council and Health and Care Professions Council require all education providers to involve users and carers in the planning, delivery, teaching and evaluation of professional programmes.
+We established our user and carer involvement health group in 2010.

 Why is user and carer involvement important?